 It would be our pleasure to talk to you about your educational needs.
 Please give us the chance to see how Cisco College can fit into your plans for a successful future.

 History of Cisco College

-In 1923, the Christian Church of Texas reopened the institution as Randolph College and operated it until 1932 as a four-year church-related school.
-Financial shortages plagued the college, and from 1932 until 1936 officials tried to keep the school open as a two-year junior college.
-When this effort failed, the college was again closed.
+In 1923, the Christian Church of Texas reopened the institution as Randolph College and operated it until 1932 as a four-year church related school.
+Financial difficulties plagued the college, and from 1932 until 1936 officials tried to keep the school open as a two-year junior college.
+When this effort ultimately failed, the college again was closed.

 Cisco Junior College was actually established in 1940.
 On May 8, 1939, after months of planning and consultation with state officials, Cisco citizens succeeded in getting enacted into legislation a bill which created the college as a part of the Cisco Independent School District.
 R. N. Cluck, superintendent of Cisco schools, who had devoted years to the project, became its first president.
 Randolph College properties were purchased, the college was formally opened in September, 1939, and the first students were admitted in 1940.
 Such was the success of this venture that in 1956 the college was separated from the public schools and a Board of Regents was elected.
 Since that time the high quality, low cost, state supported educational programs have enabled the College to satisfy the needs of students from its service area and from across Texas and beyond.